nutanix-japan/nai-llm/docs/airgap_nai/infra_nkp_airgap.md

         ```

 ## Add NKP GPU Workload Pool

-!!! note "Are you just deploying NKP?"
-    If you are doing this lab only to deploy NKP, then you can skip this GPU section.

 The steps below covers the following:
     - Retrieving and Applying NKP Pro License